-- Select the audio device to use. - Select the source from the list of available channel pairs. - Use the slider or arrow buttons to turn the volume up or down. - Use the slider or arrow buttons to adjust the audio balance left or right. - Select the mute button to mute the audio. - Select the downmix button to listen to a downmixed group of channels.
+- Select the audio device to use. - Select the source from the list of available channel pairs. - Use the on-screen or arrow buttons to turn the volume up or down. - Use the on-screen or arrow buttons to adjust the audio balance left or right. - Select the mute button to mute the audio. - Select the downmix button to listen to a downmixed group of channels.

-If the downmix button is not visible, as in the next illustration, the Program configuration might not be on or set.
+If the downmix button is not visible, as in the next illustration, the program configuration might not be on or set.